chenxiaolong/BCR/README.md

 ### Verifying zip file signature

-First save the public key to a file that lists which keys should be trusted.
+First, run the following command to save the public key to a file that lists which keys should be trusted:

 ```bash
 echo 'bcr ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIDOe6/tBnO7xZhAWXRj3ApUYgn+XZ0wnQiXM8B7tPgv4' > bcr_trusted_keys
 ```

-Then, verify the signature of the zip file using the list of trusted keys.
+Then, run the following command to verify the signature of the zip file using the list of trusted keys:

 ```bash
 ssh-keygen -Y verify -f bcr_trusted_keys -I bcr -n file -s BCR-<version>-release.zip.sig < BCR-<version>-release.zip